TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.panel.rst

    Returns a panel object, associating it with the given window *win*.
 Be aware that you need to keep the returned panel object referenced explicitly.
-If you don't, the panel object is garbage collected and removed from the panel stack.
+If you don't, the panel object is garbage collected and removed kutoka the panel stack.

 .. function:: top_panel()